liusulin/academic-kickstart/content/authors/admin/_index.md

 ---

 I am a PhD student at Princeton University working on machine learning, advised by [Ryan P. Adams](https://www.cs.princeton.edu/~rpa/) and [Peter J. Ramadge](https://ee.princeton.edu/people/peter-j-ramadge/).
-My interests are in deep learning, probabilistic modeling and control theory.
-My recent research focuses on scalable and robust automatic model selection with applications to AutoML and control.
+My interests are in deep learning, probabilistic modeling and robust control.
+My current research focuses on speeding up probabilistic model identification and making better use of uncertainty in robust control.

 Previously, I worked with [Sinno Jialin Pan](https://www.ntu.edu.sg/home/sinnopan/index.html) on distrbuted (federated) multi-task learning at Nanyang Technological University in Singapore.
 Before that, I received a bachelor's degree in Electrical Engineering from National University of Singapore.